 Singing can also help.
 This could be in the shower (whilst nobody is listening), or as part of an organised choir.
 There are lots of different singing groups in operation and many of them are free to join.
 There is just something about taking your stress and converting it into the notes of a song.

 Moving your body is a great way of working through stress and tiring your body out physically can aid sleep.
 You don’t have to invest in a pricey gym membership to do it either.
 You literally just have to step out of your front door.
-Walk, skip, jump, run, do whatever.
+Walk, skip, jump, run, do whatever feels good.

 6) Seek out a connection